hypo69/hypo/pytest/gemini - set 3/en/src/webdriver/firefox/extentions/try_path_1.3.5/background/try_xpath_background.md

 * **Comprehensive Test Cases (Partial):** Added tests for `loadDefaultCss`, `genericListener` with specific event handlers (`storePopupState`, `requestRestorePopupState`, `requestInsertStyleToPopup`), `showAllResults`, `loadResults`, and `updateCss`.
 These test specific function behaviors.
 Remember to fill in the remaining test cases for all functions.
 * **Clearer Assertions:** Assertions are more specific, checking for expected calls and returned values.
 * **Edge Case Consideration (Partial):** Added some tests to consider different inputs for specific functions.
-* **Error Handling (Partial):** The example demonstrates testing for exception handling; you'll need to add more tests for exception handling as needed for specific functions.
+* **Error Handling (Partial):** The example demonStartes testing for exception handling; you'll need to add more tests for exception handling as needed for specific functions.
 * **Docstrings:** Included clear docstrings to explain the purpose of each test.

 **How to Run:**